 12. Side Beach, Side

 Most of the beach is owned by different hotels and restaurants, so you can take advantage of parasols and refreshments from whichever bar/hotel you choose.
-You’ll also find water sports here too, including windsurfing.
+You’ll also find water sports here, including windsurfing.

 13. Cirali Beach, Taurus Mountains

-Cirali Beach is a hidden gem that must be seen with your eyes just one hour from Antalya by car.
-This sweeping beach is unspoiled from mass tourism, and it’s a prime spot in the center of the Taurus Mountains that helps you feel like you’re a million miles away from anywhere.
+Cirali Beach is a hidden gem that must be seen with your eyes, just one hour from Antalya by car.
+This sweeping beach is unspoiled by mass tourism and sits where the mountains meet the sea near Olympos.

 This is a good option if you like your beaches chilled out and quiet.
-There aren’t major restaurants or bars around here, just a few small family-run options and a place where you can take your own picnic and enjoy it.
+There aren’t any major restaurants or bars around here, just a few trim family-run options and a place where you can take your own picnic and enjoy it.

 14. Kleopatra Beach, Alanya